morrownr/USB-WiFi/USB WiFi Adapter Performance Comparison.md

 The test conditions presented a challenge but all adapters were able to reliably communicate for sustained periods without dropping offline.

 The link quality of the Alfa AWUS036ACHM and Alfa AWUS036ACH is impressive.
+Alfa advertises both as MAX RANGE products and the data shows that to be the case as they have smoked everything else that I have compared them to.
+The ACHM sells for around $40 USD while the ACH sells for $60 - $70 USD depending on whether you are looking at the model with USB-C or Micro USB3 ports.
 They are premium quality adapters and their price reflects as much.

 Note: There are additional factors beyond link quality that need to be taken into account before making a purchase decision.